deeuu/listen/README.md

 ## Setup your site for GitHub pages

-The following assumes that your static site will live on the `gh-pages` branch of your website.
+*The following assumes that your static site will live on the `gh-pages` branch of your website*

-1. Clone the this repository
+1. Clone this repository
 ```
 git clone https://github.com/deeuu/listen
 ```